 Arrhythmias: Foods That Affect Heart Rate

-Eating certain foods may provoke your arrhythmia.
+Eating certain foods and drinking certain beverages may provoke your arrhythmia.
 Be aware of which substances have an effect on your arrhythmia and how to avoid them.
 In general, small amounts of any food will not trigger an arrhythmia.
 But in larger quantities, some foods can aggravate your heart and cause your arrhythmia to occur or get worse.
 Be aware of the foods listed below, as they may trigger your arrhythmia.
-In general, it is a good idea to talk with your doctor about your diet.
-You may want to specifically bring up the items in the table below.
+It is a good idea to talk with your doctor about your diet.
+You may want to specifically talk about the items in the table below.

 Alcohol can cause arrhythmias in people with normal hearts and can cause heart conditions that result in arrhythmias.
 People who drink heavily can develop a weak heart (alcoholic cardiomyopathy).
 When this occurs, they can have various arrhythmias including atrial fibrillation, atrial flutter, and ventricular tachycardia.
 The heart may return to normal if the person stops drinking, and the risk of recurrent arrhythmias will decrease.
-Even in individuals who have a normal heart, alcohol can cause arrhythmias.
 Alcohol can directly injure heart cells and cause extra heartbeats and supraventricular tachycardias.
 Atrial fibrillation may occur after a drinking binge.
-People with heart disease or prior arrhythmias need to avoid excessive alcohol use, and most would benefit from complete avoidance of alcohol.

 Fad diets: Use extra caution!